noahehall/blockchain/blockchain.md

 ## blockchain framework

+- TODOs
+  - move everything below this bullet point into its appropriate place
 - transaction: a record of information, e.g. who sent it, received, etc
   - are sent to other users and grouped with other transactions into a specific block
   - submitted by users to a node to be included in the next block